PauloOrtizF/predictive-brain-lab.github.io/int-service-roles/ai-chair.md

 3. **Round Table**: The Round Table format provides the best format for post-conference highlights or brainstorming sessions at the beginning of each semester.

 4. **Guest Speakers**:  The club frequently hosts guest speakers outside the PBL to share their expertise and insights through online talks.
 We especially welcome presenters who are in the early stages of their careers, such as PhDs or postdocs.
-It is ideal to arrange such talks as early as possible and remind the speakers at least one week before their scheduled talk."
+It is ideal to arrange such talks as early as possible and remind the speakers at least one week before their scheduled talk.

-5. **Watch Talks**: Sometimes members gather to watch and discuss Talks, conference presentations, or other relevant videos related to Neuro-AI.
+5. **Watch Talks**: Sometimes members gather to watch and discuss talks, conference presentations, or other relevant videos related to Neuro-AI.
 Talks preferences are given to talks nominated in the talk highlights channel.

 ### Club Principles
   1.	**Not Overcommit**: The club practices the principle of "not overcommit," recognizing the importance of balancing commitments with other responsibilities and interests.
   2.	**Attendance as Commitment**:  Even if you don’t read the paper or prepare the paper biltz, please feel free to join the clubs.

 ### Chair
 1. Coordinate with presenters/guest speakers.
 2. Announce the AI club one week beforehand.
 3. Organize the paper blitz/round table